-- Records of measles, mumps, rubella, varicella, and hepatitis B immunity; - TB test results.
+Record of immunity from measles, mumps, rubella, varicella, and hepatitis B. Immunization record or lab titer test results are acceptable; and

+TB test results.

 All student records, with the exception of the student transcript, for each enrolled student will be kept and stored for at least five years from the student's date of completion or withdrawal from the MHCC program.
 Upon request, any student will be able to access their records at any time during the five years.
 After five years from the student's date of completion or withdrawal from the MHCC program, all records, except for the student transcript, will be disposed of properly.
 Student transcripts, however, will be maintained permanently.